panwarnalini-hub/panwarnalini-hub/README.md

 Data Engineer specializing in scalable data pipelines and analytics platforms on Azure and Databricks.

 **Focus:** Production-grade data infrastructure using medallion architecture, PySpark, and cloud-native technologies.
-Experience in healthcare analytics, real-time ML pipelines, and enterprise data platforms.
+Experience in sales and healthcare analytics, real-time ML pipelines, and enterprise data platforms.

 ---